Aussiepom (Australian Shepherd & Pomeranian Mix): Info, Pictures, Facts

 Aussiepoms, like all designer dogs, will inherit traits closer to one of its parent breeds.
 Thanks mainly to their Australian Shepherd linage, the Aussiepom is a dog that needs a considerable amount of mental stimulation.
 They do not like to be left alone with nothing to do for long periods, and without sufficient mental stimulation will likely develop some quite destructive habits.

-Aussiepom Puppies – Before You Buy…
+Aussiepom Puppies – What You Should Know Before You Buy…

 The Aussiepom is a highly active and intelligent dog that requires a lot of exercise and mental stimulation.